 30 million gold tiles, a breathtaking site in Old Istanbul

 Outside an incredible viewpoint for both Hagia Sophia and The Blue Mosque.

 After a good two hours exploring and admiring both floors in Hagia Sophia, with an audio guide tour.
 We headed to the Blue Mosque.
 Here the lines were not as long, and at the entrance, we received plastic bags to carry around our shoes, in order to enter barefoot.
 All wearing shorts got long pieces of fabric to cover their legs and we (women) got some fabric to cover our hair.

 The interior is all covered in blue tiles, with some red designs as well.
 The most prominent feature here as well as in Hagia Sophia was of course the dome.

-Istanbul is gigantic, so when we agrees on meeting my friend on the new part/ other side of the bridge, we had no idea that it would take us maybe an hour.
-On the bridge it was quite interesting and entertaining to find a line of people with fishing poles catching sardines.
-Once on the other side we located a nice restaurant offering an awe inspiring view over the old town.
+Istanbul is gigantic, so when we agree on meeting my friend on the new part/ other side of the bridge, we had no idea that it would take us maybe an hour.
+On the bridge, it was quite interesting and entertaining to find a line of people with fishing poles catching sardines.
+Once on the other side we located a nice restaurant offering an awe-inspiring view over the old town.

 20:15 we made it to the top of Galata Tower a medieval watchtower that nowadays offers magnificent vistas of the Old town and surroundings.

 I found this website, it is perfect to find & book quality rental properties.